castyapp/grpc.server/README.md

 # Casty gRPC Server
 * This is a gRPC server project written in go!

-* **What is gRPC and why we using it?** According to [gRPC official website](https://grpc.io/): <br/> gRPC is a modern open source high performance RPC framework that can run in any environment.
+* **What is gRPC and why we're using it?** According to [gRPC official website](https://grpc.io/): <br/> gRPC is a modern open source high performance RPC framework that can run in any environment.
 It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication.
 It is also applicable in last mile of distributed computing to connect devices, mobile applications and browsers to backend services.

 ## Prerequisites